0GiS0/ghas-alerts-from-api/README.md

 docker compose up
 ```

+For this PoC I assume that you have a Product and an Engagement created in DefectDojo.
+If you don't have them, you can create them using the API.
+For that I used this file `requests/products_requests.http` to see how the request should look like and this is the result 🤓.

-and I expose it using some tunnel, for example [pinggy.io](https://pinggy.io/) or [ngrok](https://ngrok.com/).
+Last but not least you need to expose it using some tunnel, for example [pinggy.io](https://pinggy.io/) or [ngrok](https://ngrok.com/).
 I used pinggy.io and the command:

 ```bash
 ssh -p 443 -R0:localhost:8080 qr@a.pinggy.io